Gamma1 Leonis b

-Gamma Leonis b is an extrasolar planet located 125.5 light years away in the constellation Leo, orbiting the giant star Gamma Leonis.
+Gamma1 Leonis b is an extrasolar planet located 125.5 light years away in the constellation Leo, orbiting the giant star Gamma1 Leonis.

 Discovery

 On November 6, 2009, a planetary companion around primary star Gamma1 Leonis has been announced.
 Moreover, radial velocity variations would also hint two strong signals at 8.5 and 1340 days.
 The former periodicity is likely due to stellar pulsation, whereas the latter could be indicative of the presence of an additional planetary companion with 2.14 Jupiter masses, moderate eccentricity (e=0.13) and located at 2.6 Astronomical Units away from the giant star.
 Nevertheless, the nature of such a signal is still unclear and further investigations are needed to confirm or rule out an additional substellar companion.

 Characteristics

-The planet has a minimum mass of 8.78 Jupiter masses.
+The planet has a minimum mass of 10.7 Jupiter masses.
 The true mass, as with the majority of other extrasolar planets discovered by the radial velocity method, is unknown.
+Depending on the planet's inclination relative to Earth, it may be sufficiently massive to be classified as a brown dwarf.